nuwanwp/Certification/Manage Azure identities and governance.md

 - By default, Azure applies a two-gate password reset policy for all administrator accounts.
 This two-gate policy requires two pieces of authentication data, such as an email address, authenticator app, or phone number, and does not permit the use of security questions for administrators.

+Set more focus on RBAC and Azure policy